Faltu (TV series): 5 months later

 Tanisha soon learns about the truth with the help of Ayaan's cousin, Siddharth, who is insanely in love with the former.
 Suspecting and eventually growing envious, Tanisha begins plotting against Faltu, including creating distances and misunderstandings between her and Ayaan.
 During this, she gets framed for using unfair means to achieve her dreams and Ayaan learns of his marriage with Faltu.
 He then secretly tries to locate Faltu, who is missing.
 Faltu then enters the Mittal mansion as Rocky to learn who framed her.
 However, the truths are soon revealed and Tanisha is exposed in front of the family.

 Ayaan soon realizes he is not happy in his marriage with Tanisha, and that he is in love with Faltu.
 Once the family learns of this, most of them disapprove of it.
 However, a series of events then lead to Tanisha and Ayaan divorcing.

 On an event, Ayaan's father, Janardhan brutally humiliates Faltu's family for their status.
 Upon seeing the same, Ayaan takes a big decision and marries Faltu publicly with all rituals and legality.
 Facing unacceptance from the family, Ayaan stands by Faltu at all odds and begins her cricket training.

 To take revenge, Tanisha then marries Siddharth thus re-entering the Mittal Mansion as Faltu's cousin-in-law.
 Bringing a shocker to Ayaan, Faltu, and the family, Tanisha vows to ruin their lives for the insult she faced.

 Tanisha begins her revenge against the Mittals by using her mother, Kanika's contacts in order to take away their business.
 After usurping their business she plans to also sell the house so that Ayaan can come back to her but Ayaan and Faltu fight back by talking to their lawyers on how to get back their business.

-Later,Tanisha informs the family that they should prepare as there is a party at home very soon and that she has a big surprise for Ayaan and Faltu.
+Later, Tanisha informs the family that they should prepare as there is a party at home very soon and that she has a big surprise for Ayaan and Faltu.
 On the night of the party, Ayaan goes to the office to search for evidence in order to prove that Kanika and Tanisha are illegally usurping their property and that Sid and his mother are supporting them but gets locked in the document room while searching so Faltu goes to see him.
-After some time,Tanisha realizes that they are missing and orders everyone to search for them as her plan can't push through without Ayaan and Faltu.
+After some time, Tanisha realizes that they are missing and orders everyone to search for them as her plan can not push through without Ayaan and Faltu.

 Faltu manages to save Ayaan and they arrive back at the party so as to avoid being caught by Tanisha but during the party, Ayaan is arrested in a fraud case and taken to jail.